 Step 1: Identify the relevant public interest considerations in favour of disclosure

-The GIPA Act (section 12) provides examples of factors that agencies may consider in favour of disclosure.
-These are:
+The GIPA Act provides examples of factors that agencies may consider in favour of disclosure.

 - revealing or substantiating that an agency (or a member of an agency) has engaged in misconduct or negligent, improper or unlawful conduct.

 This is not an exhaustive list.
 Accordingly the public interest considerations in favour of disclosure should not be narrowed.

 Additionally, in undertaking the public interest test, decision makers are required to consider personal factors in favour of disclosure of information.
 These factors operate positively in conjunction with other factors in favour of disclosure to foster the release of information.